speziale-ettore/speziale-ettore.github.com/index.md

 My Ph.D is about compilers and runtime technologies for parallel programming models.
 During my studies I did an internship at [Barcelona Supercomputing Center][www/bsc], where I developed a small OpenCL runtime prototype for supercomputing clusters.

-Now I am working at [ARM][www/arm], in the Media Processing Division.
+Now I am working at [APPLE][www/apple], in the Interactive Media Group.
-My main duty is developing/maintaining the ARM OpenCL runtime for the Mali T6xx GPGPUs family, in particular the interaction between the runtime itself and the OpenCL compiler.
+My main duties include developing/maintaining the Metal front-end compiler and standard library, used in the graphic stack of all Apple products.

 For Students
 ------------